 Your user onboarding process is your opportunity to minimize time to various levels of value.
 Plus, successful user onboarding is often the key differentiator between you and your competition.

-If your product is on the top end of someone’s SaaS expenses, you’ll be under a magnifying glass by various budget police within a business.
+And this is especially if your product is on the top end of someone's SaaS expenses, you'll be under a magnifying glass by various budget police within a business.
 It means you need internal ambassadors to fight your corner, champion your product, and showcase your value to the rest of the company.
-However, if they can’t see that value themselves, no matter how much hope they have for eventually finding it, the decision may not be in their hands.
+If your product gives your customers fast ROI, then there won't be a shortage of promoters on your side.

 How to shorten your Time to Value #